-Eric Strand, MD, is associate professor, obstetrics and gynecology; and director of the division of general obstetrics and gynecology.
+Eric Strand, MD, is associate professor, obstetrics and gynecology; and chief of the division of general obstetrics and gynecology.
 His specialties include obstetrics and gynecology, gynecologic surgery, preventive medicine and minimally invasive surgery.

 What happened in the course of schooling to influence you to choose your specialty?

 Through the course of schooling, I liked most every rotation and knew choosing one specialty would be difficult.
 During my ob/gyn rotation, I discovered I enjoyed that specialty on a completely different level.
 The combination of surgery and medicine was very appealing to me.
 Treating ob/gyn patients with complicated medical conditions was intellectually challenging, and managing gynecologic disorders provided an opportunity to be active in the operating room.
 In addition, prenatal care and childbirth was a great opportunity to share a very special time with the patient.

 Every day is different – sometimes you are delivering a baby, sometimes you are in the operating room, sometimes you are in the clinic.
 I like the fact that this specialty is so diverse.

 What brought you to Washington University?

 I had been the residency program director for a hospital in Indianapolis when I met Dr. Jeffrey Peipert, the Washington University ob/gyn residency program director, at a conference.
 At that time, my wife and I weren’t looking to move, and our four children were perhaps a little less enthusiastic about the idea.

 But it was a great opportunity to be associated with a top notch medical school and community.
 The fact that my new position would allow me to have more patient contact really appealed to me.
 While I loved being a residency director and working with the residents, watching them transform over four years into skilled and confident physicians, I missed seeing patients.